I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 `D3Latency`

 Specifies the device's approximate worst-case latency, in 100-microsecond units, for returning the device to the <b>PowerDeviceD0</b> state from the <b>PowerDeviceD3</b> state.
 Set to zero if the device does not support the D3 state.

-`DeviceD1`

-Specifies whether the device hardware supports the D1 power state.
-Drivers should not change this value.

-`DeviceD2`

-Specifies whether the device hardware supports the D2 power state.
-Drivers should not change this value.

-`DeviceState`

-An array of values indicating the most-powered device power state that the device can maintain for each system power state.
-The <b>DeviceState[PowerSystemWorking]</b> element of the array corresponds to the S0 system state.
-The entry for <b>PowerSystemUnspecified</b> is reserved for system use.

-The entries in this array are based on the capabilities of the parent devnode.
-As a general rule, a driver should not change these values.
-However, if necessary, a driver can lower the value, for example, from <b>PowerDeviceD1</b> to <b>PowerDeviceD2</b>.

-If the bus driver is unable to determine the appropriate device power state for a root-enumerated device, it sets <b>DeviceState[PowerSystemWorking]</b> to <b>PowerDeviceD0</b> and all other entries to <b>PowerDeviceD3</b>.

-`DeviceWake`

-Specifies the least-powered device power state from which the device can signal a wake event.
-A value of <b>PowerDeviceUnspecified</b> indicates that the device cannot signal a wake event.

-`DockDevice`

-Specifies whether the device is a docking peripheral.

-`EjectSupported`

-Specifies whether the device supports software-controlled device ejection while the system is in the <b>PowerSystemWorking</b> state.
-This member pertains to ejecting the device from its slot, rather than ejecting a piece of removable media from the device.

-`HardwareDisabled`

-When set, this flag specifies that the device's hardware is disabled.

-A device's parent bus driver or a bus filter driver sets this flag when such a driver determines that the device hardware is disabled.

-The PnP manager sends one <b>IRP_MN_QUERY_CAPABILITIES</b> IRP right after a device is enumerated and sends another after the device has been started.
-The PnP manager only checks this bit right after the device is enumerated.
-Once the device is started, this bit is ignored.

-`LockSupported`

-Specifies whether the device supports physical-device locking that prevents device ejection.
-This member pertains to ejecting the device from its slot, rather than ejecting a piece of removable media from the device.

-`NoDisplayInUI`

-Do not display the device in the user interface.
-If this bit is set, the device is <u>never</u> displayed in the user interface, even if the device is present but fails to start.
-Only bus drivers and associated bus filter drivers should set this bit.
-(Also see the <b>PNP_DEVICE_DONT_DISPLAY_IN_UI</b> flag in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559618">PNP_DEVICE_STATE</a> structure.)

-`NonDynamic`

-Reserved for future use.

-`RawDeviceOK`

-Specifies whether the driver for the underlying bus can drive the device if there is no function driver (for example, SCSI devices in pass-through mode).
-This mode of operation is called <a href="https://msdn.microsoft.com/004698f5-cb0e-4995-a19c-7075aa226000">raw mode</a>.

-`Removable`

-Specifies whether the device can be dynamically removed from its immediate parent.
-If <b>Removable</b> is set to <b>TRUE</b>, the device does not belong to the same physical object as its parent.

-For example, if <b>Removable</b> is set to <b>TRUE</b> for a USB composite device inside a multifunction printer, the composite device does not belong to the physical object of its immediate parent, such as a USB hub inside a notebook PC.

-In most cases the bus driver, not the function driver, should determine the value of the <b>Removable</b> parameter of the device.
-For USB devices, the USB hub driver sets the <b>Removable</b> parameter.
-It should not be modified by the function driver.

-If <b>Removable</b> is set to <b>TRUE</b>, the device is displayed in the <b>Unplug or Eject Hardware</b> program, unless <b>SurpriseRemovalOK</b> is also set to <b>TRUE</b>.

-`Reserved`

-Reserved for system use.

-`Reserved1`

-`SecureDevice`

-`SilentInstall`

-Specifies whether Device Manager should suppress all installation dialog boxes; except required dialog boxes such as "no compatible drivers found."

-`Size`

-Specifies the size of the structure, in bytes.
-This field is set by the component that sends the <b>IRP_MN_QUERY_CAPABILITIES</b> request.

-`SurpriseRemovalOK`

-Specifies whether the function driver for the device can handle the case where the device is removed before Windows can send <b>IRP_MN_QUERY_REMOVE_DEVICE</b> to it.
-If <b>SurpriseRemovalOK</b> is set to <b>TRUE</b>, the device can be safely removed from its immediate parent regardless of the state that its driver is in.

-For example, a standard USB mouse does not maintain any state in its hardware and thus can be safely removed at any time.
-However, an external hard disk whose driver caches writes in memory cannot be safely removed without first letting the driver flush its cache to the hardware.

-<div class="alert"><b>Note</b>  Drivers for USB devices that support surprise removal must set this to <b>TRUE</b> only when the IRP is being passed back up the driver stack.</div>
-<div> </div>

-`SystemWake`

-Specifies the least-powered system power state from which the device can signal a wake event.
-A value of <b>PowerSystemUnspecified</b> indicates that the device cannot wake the system.

-A bus driver can get this information from its parent devnode.

-In general, a driver should not change this value.
-If necessary, however, a driver can raise the power state, for example, from <b>PowerSystemHibernate</b> to <b>PowerSystemS1</b>, to indicate that its device cannot wake the system from a hibernation state but can from a higher-powered sleep state.

-`UINumber`

-Specifies a number associated with the device that can be displayed in the user interface.

-This number is typically a user-perceived slot number, such as a number printed next to the slot on the board, or some other number that makes locating the physical device easier for the user.
-For buses with no such convention, or when the <b>UINumber</b> is unknown, the bus driver leaves this member at its default value of 0xFFFFFFFF.

-`UniqueID`

-Specifies whether the device's instance ID is unique system-wide.
-This bit is clear if the instance ID is unique only within the scope of the bus.
-For more information, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-identification-strings">Device Identification Strings</a>.

-`Version`

-Specifies the version of the structure, currently version 1.
-This field is set by the component that sends the <b>IRP_MN_QUERY_CAPABILITIES</b> request.

-`WakeFromD0`

-Specifies whether the device can respond to an external wake signal while in the D0 state.
-Drivers should not change this value.

-`WakeFromD1`

-Specifies whether the device can respond to an external wake signal while in the D1 state.
-Drivers should not change this value.

-`WakeFromD2`

-Specifies whether the device can respond to an external wake signal while in the D2 state.
-Drivers should not change this value.

-`WakeFromD3`

-Specifies whether the device can respond to an external wake signal while in the D3 state.
-Drivers should not change this value.

-`WakeFromInterrupt`

-`WarmEjectSupported`

-Reserved for future use.

 ## Remarks
 Bus drivers set the appropriate values in this structure in response to an <b>IRP_MN_QUERY_CAPABILITIES</b> IRP.
 Bus filter drivers, function drivers, and filter drivers might alter the capabilities set by the bus driver.